ecbush/xenoGI/README.rst

 * ``numProcesses`` determines how many separate processes to run in parts of the code that are parallel.
 If you have a machine with 32 processors, you would typically set this to 32 or less.

+* ``dnaBasedGeneTrees`` specifies what will be used to make gene trees.
+If this is set to True, the method will use DNA based alignments, otherwise it will use protein alignments.

 A note on the output
 ~~~~~~~~~~~~~~~~~~~~